The phone rang. My sister was on the other end of the line.

 When you switch this mindset and become curious instead, asking “can I do this?”, you’re leaving a door open to success…under the condition that you take action to find out.

 Confidence is established when you try and succeed.
 The truth about success is that few ever succeed on the first try.
 Many fail before.

 As such, if you hope to acquire confidence at some point in your life, you have to be willing to go through a period of trial and error, fail a couple of times, until you succeed.

 Confidence is the result you get out of succeeding.
 And success, unfortunately, usually arises out of failure.

-On the road to confidence, I like to see failure as a stop-over.
+On the road to confidence, failure is a stop-over.

-It opened many new doors and changed my mindset.
+It opened many new doors and changed my mindset about my own capacities.